2005-albert Mertz

 Curated by Peter Holst Henckel

-Mertz+ should be seen as a modest attempt at introducing some new aspects of Albert Mertz's artistic oeuvre.
-Specifically, it is the first time that some of the exhibited works are presented in public.
-Other of the exhibited works have previously been exhibited, but are here presented from a new angle.
-Parallel to the exhibition, 24 pages in the shape of a catalogue will be published, supplementing and supporting the perspective that the exhibition outlines through images, text, and layout.
+Mertz+was conceived as a modest attempt to introduce new aspects of Albert Mertz’s artistic oeuvre.
+For the first time, some of the exhibited works were presented publicly, while others had previously been shown but were here seen from a new perspective.
+Parallel to the exhibition, a 24-page catalogue was published, supplementing and supporting the exhibition’s perspectives through images, text, and layout.

-In the exhibition as well as in the catalogue, three perspectives or vanishing lines are laid down that each try to encircle important aspects of Mertz and his art.
-In the exhibition, this circumscription is demonstrated in the way the works are hung and the way the space is distributed.
-Both the catalogue and exhibition have been prepared by the artist Peter Holst Henckel (b.
+In both the exhibition and the catalogue, three perspectives—or vanishing lines—were established, each seeking to encircle key aspects of Mertz and his art.
+In the exhibition, this circumscription was demonstrated through the hanging of the works and the distribution of space.
+Both the catalogue and the exhibition were prepared by the artist Peter Holst Henckel (b.
 1966).

-Upon his death on December 30th, 1990, Mertz left behind an extensive production of gouaches, montages, collages, and paintings, besides an important body of sketches, writings, and notes.
-It has been a very special experience to discover this by all measures extraordinary oeuvre.
-In particular, the correspondence between Mertz's production of works and his theoretical reflections have been enlightening.
-Combined, they have given an amazing insight into one of the great persons in Danish art.
-As minute and bashful as he was in stature, as important and inevitable he was, and is, in modern Danish art and – I maintain – international art.
+Upon his death on December 30, 1990, Mertz left behind an extensive production of gouaches, montages, collages, and paintings, as well as an important body of sketches, writings, and notes.
+Discovering this extraordinary oeuvre proved to be a remarkable experience.
+In particular, the correspondence between Mertz’s artistic production and his theoretical reflections was enlightening.
+Together, they offered a profound insight into one of the most significant figures in Danish art.
+Despite his modest and reserved stature, Mertz was an important and inevitable presence in modern Danish art and, it was maintained, in international art as well.

-Albert Mertz was a very productive artist.
-He started early – was admitted to the fine arts academy when only 16 years old – and until the very end of his life he stubbornly continued to investigate and challenge art.
-His artistic practice extended itself to all genres, media, and forms.
-His attitude was that art was not restricted to any definite appearance, to any specific object, but rather that it was identical to the effect that it had on the spectator.
-Art must therefore always relate to the contemporary and dare to challenge it.
-It is well known that at an early stage he started to work with film.
-Later, video and TV followed.
-He always managed to add something more – qualitatively as well as quantitatively.
-In that sense, he was a generous artist.
+Albert Mertz was a highly productive artist.
+He began early—having been admitted to the academy of fine arts at the age of sixteen—and continued throughout his life to investigate and challenge art.
+His practice extended across all genres, media, and forms.
+He maintained that art was not defined by appearance or by specific objects, but by the effect it had on the viewer.
+Art, therefore, had to engage with the contemporary and challenge it.
+Early on, Mertz worked with film, later expanding into video and television.
+Throughout his career, he consistently added something more—both qualitatively and quantitatively.
+In this sense, he was regarded as a generous artist.
 An artist+.

 Exhibition views from Mertz+, Albert Mertz (2005) at Stalke Galleri, Kirke Sonnerup.